 This feature changes the popup message that appears when soultrapping an actor's soul, to display the actor's name and the soulgem's icon and name it got trapped into.

-Note that it will likely conflict with TheNiceOne's Soulgem Magic mod since that mod uses dummy soulgems as temporary containers for newly captured souls, but overall that mod offers much more useful features.
+Note that it will conflict with TheNiceOne's Soulgem Magic mod since that mod uses dummy soulgems as temporary containers for newly captured souls, overall that mod offers much more useful features.
 DO NOT USE this feature together with that mod.

 Water Walking Toggle